ndmckinley/magic-modules/CONTRIBUTING.md

 6. Ensure that your code has an appropriate set of unit tests which all pass.
 7. Run `rake test` to verify that all unit tests and linters pass.
 8. Submit a pull request.
+9. Wait for the PR to be reviewed and approved.
+The downstream modules will be updated and merged automatically.

 [ruby-style-guide][https://github.com/bbatsov/ruby-style-guide]